John H. Hester: World War II

 At the end of March 1941, Brigadier General Hester was transferred to Camp Wheeler, Georgia, where he took command of the Infantry Replacement Training Center.
 In October 1941, Hester took command of the 43rd Infantry Division, where he relieved National Guard Major General Morris B. Payne.
-He was promoted to the rank of major general in February 1942.
+He was promoted to the rank of major general in February 1942, shortly after the United States entered World War II.

 The 43rd Division went overseas in October 1942 and participated in the landings at the Russell Islands and Rendova Island.
 Hester commanded the 43rd Division during the attack on Munda Airport held by Japanese forces at the end of July 1943.
 However, he was replaced by Major General John R. Hodge on 29 July 1943.
 The official reason for Hester's relief was "exhaustion of combat".
 Hester was subsequently sent back to the United States and granted two months leave for recovery.
 He was also decorated with the Legion of Merit for the success of the initial stages of the New Georgia Campaign.

 General Hester was appointed commanding general of the Tank Destroyer Center at Camp Hood, Texas on 23 October 1943.
 His final assignment was the post of commanding general of the Infantry Replacement Training Center at Camp Croft, South Carolina, where he arrived on 26 June 1944.
-He finally retired from the army on 28 February 1946 and was decorated with his second Legion of Merit for his service in this capacity.

 Later life and death

+He finally retired from the army on 28 February 1946, long after the war ended, and was decorated with his second Legion of Merit for his service in this capacity.

-Hester died in Atlanta on February 11, 1976, and was buried at Arlington Memorial Park in Sandy Springs, Georgia.
+Hester died aged 89 in Atlanta on February 11, 1976, and was buried at Arlington Memorial Park in Sandy Springs, Georgia.